MPEDS/protests-analysis/docs/exploratory_plots.md

 substitution, e.g. Google isn’t sending the majority of results to the centroid of America or to `(-1, -1)` or anything weird like that.
-Universities had a harder time, with 23 universities and 133 rows (canonical events) not returning lon/lat coords.
-That comes out to \~5% of universities not having coordinates, and \~2.5% of canonical events not having universities with coordinates.
+Universities had a harder time, with 23 universities and 133 rows (canonical events) not returning lon/lat coords for universities.

+That comes out to \~5% of universities not having coordinates, and
+\~2.5% of canonical events not having universities with coordinates.

 The top universities by appearances: